France - Data Protection Overview

 Sensitive data: There is no definition of 'sensitive data' in the Act.
 However, Article 6 of the Act provides for the same definition as Article 9 of the GDPR.
 Thus, sensitive data is personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership as well as genetic data, biometric data, health data, data concerning sex life or sexual orientation of a natural person.

 Health data: There is no definition of 'health data' in the Act.
 Article 2 provides for the application of the definition provided in Article 4 of the GDPR.
 Thus, health data means personal data related to the physical or mental health of a natural person.

 Biometric data: There is no definition of 'biometric data' in the Act.
 Article 2 provides for the application of the definition provided in Article 4 of the GDPR.
-Thus, biometric data is personal data resulting from specific technical processing relating to the physical, physiological or behavioural characteristics of a natural person, which allow or confirm the unique identification of that natural person.
+Thus, biometric data is personal data resulting from specific technical processing relating to the physical, physiological, or behavioral characteristics of a natural person, which allow or confirm the unique identification of that natural person.

-Pseudonymisation: There is no definition of 'pseudonymisation' in the Act.
+Pseudonymization: There is no definition of 'pseudonymization' in the Act.
 Article 2 provides for the application of the definition provided in Article 4 of the GDPR.
-Thus, pseudonymisation means the processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information.
+Thus, pseudonymization means the processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information.

 5. Legal Bases

 Regarding a minor's consent, Article 45 of the Act specifies that a minor may consent alone to the processing of personal data with regard to the direct provision of information society services from the age of 15.
 Where the minor is under the age of 15, processing shall be lawful only if consent is given jointly by the minor concerned and the holder(s) of parental authority over that minor.